-The System reports as operating revenues all user fees generated through water and wastewater treatment services.
+The System reports as operating revenues all user fees generated through water services, wastewater treatment services, reclaimed water services and certain other miscellaneous charges.
 Other revenues, such as non-capital grants and interest revenue, are classified as nonoperating.

 Pension Expense: